Family of Mi'kmaw mother who died in custody call for public inquiry | CBC News

 Two deaths in Nova Scotia facilities this year already are too many, she said.

+"In 2021-22, six per cent of the Nova Scotian population was Indigenous, yet 15 per cent of those in pre-trial detention were Indigenous.

+"Indigenous women are particularly over-represented.
+They constituted 23 per cent of women in pre-trial detention in Nova Scotia in 2019-20."

-The society often hears from prisoners that they feel their health needs are not being met in jail, she said.
+The society often hears from prisoners that their health needs are not being met in jail, Wildeman said.

 Justice Dept. responds

-Note: - This story has been changed to clarify the statistics on the proportion of Indigenous people in Nova Scotia jails.
-An earlier version was incorrect.Apr 01, 2023 9:33 AM AT